Locastic, Agile, Oct 23, 202414 min read

 As you can see, all of these three laws from “The Age of Agile” focus on a simpler organization with bigger output/value for the customers.
 Again, common sense.
 But in practice, not everyone is aware of this.
 This should be accepted by all people involved in the project, including investors and stakeholders.
 For example, if you have an investor who has put money into your project, they are expecting some returns in the future (don’t tell anyone, but this is how the world works).
 I will tell you one more secret: even if you are a consulting/development agency, your client’s customers are kings – you need to listen to them as they are paying money to your client/stakeholder, which they are using to pay you.
 Again, common sense, but usually this is not how it works and not how stakeholders understand it.

-To be obsessed with your customer, you need a superhero on your team.
+To be obsessed with your customers, you need a superhero on your team.
 While superheroes may not be real, we have heroes in the form of Product Owners.
 When developing a product, the Product Owner needs to be fully in charge.
 What does this mean?
 It means that the Product Owner must have full control over the product, backlog, plans, and more.
 They need to be in touch with customers and, more importantly, have the courage and ability to say no to stakeholders, CEOs, bosses, etc. I know this is almost impossible, but this is what we need for great products: great people with more freedom and responsibility.
 Most importantly, the Product Owner is responsible for the product.
 They are the connection between stakeholders, the development team, the marketing team, the sales team, and the customer, and they need to perform at the highest level.

 A Product Owner is not a Project Manager.